 Baptisms at Saint Francis typically occur during a weekend Mass or after Mass.
-Parents and Godparents are required to attend a two evening preparation class.
-In addition, the parents are required to visit Father Ysrael prior to the baptism.
+Parents and Godparents are required to attend a two session preparation class.
+In addition, the parents are required to visit Father Ysrael prior to the Baptism.

 The following information is taken from the Catechism of the Catholic Church to explain Baptism.